yusiyuey/Capstone_project_CUHK_MPH/README.md

 # Capstone_project_CUHK_MPH
-Gender Differences in Quality of Life among Myasthenia Gravis Patients in China
+This repository hosts the source code for the capstone project entitled "Gender Differences in Quality of Life among Myasthenia Gravis Patients in China"